 Well, he wasn’t going to argue with that, was he?
 So he immediately gave his wealth to the poor, studied for the priesthood, and later became Bishop of Liège.
 It is believed his heart is buried in Tervuren.
 Here’s the little fella:

 On the last Sunday of October the annual Saint Hubertus ceremony is held at this chapel, when local people bring their pet animals to be blessed.
-The next one is due to be held on Sunday 29th October 2017.
 Children might especially like to attend.
 It’s quite an extensive and well-attended event, as you can see from this video of the 2014 ceremony.

-(As an aside, I must admit I have problems with any Church, Catholic or Protestant, that is happy to bless horses, dogs and cats, but won’t bless two people who love each other and are deeply committed to each other, just because they are of the same sex.
+(As an aside, I must admit I have problems with any Church, whether Catholic or Protestant, that is happy to bless horses, dogs and cats, but won’t bless two people of the same sex who love each other and are deeply committed to each other.
 But don’t let my little rant put you off your enjoyment of the Saint Hubertus event).

 After bidding Hubertus goodbye, continue through the woods until you come to these: